silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development.md

   * Choose "Empty project" for "Project type" (note: don't choose "Django project" as that can't currently be interpreted remotely)
   * Say "Yes" to the question about using existing sources for the project

-### Create a PyCharm remote interpreter (PyCharm v.3.3 and below):
-  * Select "Preferences..." from the Apple menu
-  * Expand "Project Interpreter" under "Project Settings"
-  * Select "Python Interpreters"
-  * Click the "+" button to add a new interpreter
-  * Click on "Remote..." to choose the type of interpreter
-  * Click on "Fill from vagrant config"
-  * Specify your devstack directory and hit "OK"
-  * Update the settings for your new interpreter
-    * Specify "edxapp" for "User name"
-    * Select "Password" for "Auth type"
-    * Specify your edxapp password
-    * Check "Save password"
-    * Specify "/edx/app/edxapp/venvs/edxapp/bin/python" for "Python interpreter path"
-  * Click "Test connection..." to verify that the settings are correct
-  * Click "OK"
-  * Click "Yes" to the prompt "Do you want to set this interpreter as Project Interpreter?"
-  * You should now have a remote interpreter, *do check*.
-Something is not fully understood here, it might be that you need to "apply" as well as "saving" at some point.
-If this step is not properly done, you won't find the "path mapping" step later in the process.
-Otherwise, you can consult [PyCharm's documentation for remote interpreters](http://www.jetbrains.com/pycharm/quickstart/configuring_interpreter.html#remote_vagrant) if you want more details
-* (OPTIONAL) to make PyCharm's editor traverse imports in edx-platform python modules, go to Preferences -> Project Structure and mark the following directories as Source Folders:
-  * lms/djangoapps and lms/lib
-  * cms/djangoapps and cms/lib
-  * common/djangoapps and common/lib

 ### Create a PyCharm remote interpreter (PyCharm v3.4+)
 * Select "Preferences..." from the Apple menu
 * Expand "Project Interpreter" under "Project Settings"